hstarmans/hexastorm_design/README.md

 The design is made using Freecad 0.20 and plugins assembly 4 and Kicad Stepup.
 The main file of interest is assembly_compact.FCStd, in FreeCAD Files.
 Earlier design are available in the branch named old.
+The main board is placed in this box 100x67x22mm, AK-NW-84.
+This box can be found on Aliexpress.

 ![](./Images/freecadpic.jpg)

 ## Status